wuespace/telestion-project-daedalus2/README.md

 docker-compose up -d
 ```

-and `docker-compose` do the rest for you. :wink:
+and `docker-compose` does the rest for you. :wink:

 ### Connecting the Serial Device